Fighting the Border Wall

-Rachel’s Network and the Sierra Club have partnered to draw the public’s attention to the landscapes and communities threatened by border walls, strengthen the coalition fighting these projects, and develop a legal strategy to resist further construction.
+Rachel’s Network joined the Texas Civil Rights Project and the Sierra Club to draw the public’s attention to the landscapes and communities threatened by border walls, strengthen the coalition fighting these projects, and resist further construction in the courts.

 Supporting Women Leaders

 Rachel’s Network partnered with the Women, Food and Agriculture Network and Ashoka to support dynamic women environmental leaders.

 Rooftop solar is not the only option for American households looking to go solar.
 Community solar allows households to enroll in a centralized, shared solar farm in their area and see savings on their electric bill.
 Solstice Founder and CEO Steph Speirs explains why community solar is vital to reaching the four out of five Americans without access to rooftop solar.